 Lavish Purim balls such as those held in Leadville, Colorado were not without precedent.
 Perhaps the largest and most elaborate among those held in the US were those organized by the Purim Association of New York, which was active from 1862 to 1902.
 The New York Association was formed during the early days of the Civil War by a small group of young men from well-to-do backgrounds who endeavored to keep the affair exclusive.
 The philanthropic Purim Association raised approximately $306,000 over the duration of its existence helping build good will towards American Judaism among both Jews and non-Jews.
 Over time the event became more and more dissociated from its religious implications such that by 1902 the Association’s final event was held at the Metropolitan Opera House as simply a ball with a ballet and tableaux.
 Despite the New York Purim ball’s eventual dissipation of religious implications, the early days of Gotham’s Purim Association were a source of inspiration for Jewish populations in other US cities.
-In 1869, one could attend a Purim ball in Boston, Albany, Baltimore, Chicago, New Orleans, and San Francisco.
-By the time Leadville held its first Purim ball in 1879, a trend had been established.
+In 1869, one could attend a Purim ball in Boston, Albany, Baltimore, Chicago, New Orleans, and San Francisco.6 By the time Leadville held its first Purim ball in 1879, a trend had been established.

 Like its New York counterpart, Leadville’s Purim ball emphasized charity and patriotism.
 Yet the Leadville Purim ball differed from the New York affair in several significant ways.
 First of all, the Leadville ball was decidedly a masquerade party, or bal masque, and was described as such in the local newspapers.
 While the elegant young men of New York wanted their ball to follow Jewish tradition and be a masquerade, state law prohibited the use of disguise and their appeals for exception to Mayor George Opdyke were ineffective.

 Observing Purim through masquerade has been traced to Italian Jews in the late fifteenth century and it has been suggested was done in imitation of pre-Lenten Venetian carnival.
 Because the New York Purim Association could not invite its guests to attend in disguise, their occasion was called a “fancy dress ball.”
 In the late nineteenth century, fancy dress balls in general were a popular bourgeois entertainment in the US and Canada.
 Such balls emphasized dress to enhance one’s self rather than dress to disguise and so masks were prohibited.
 A de-emphasis on disguise and costume at fancy dress balls likely reflects Protestant organizers’ preference for less

 conspicuous shows of consumption as might be associated with an elaborate costume worn only once.
 Nonetheless, attendees wore expensive gowns and wigs to suggest historical or literary figures.
 At the 1862 New York Purim fancy dress ball, for example, people wore costumes that did not require masks: there were soldiers, courtiers, and a Little Red Riding Hood as well as a Hamlet.
 In the latter part of the nineteenth century, large masquerade events would have been chiefly the domain of Catholic Mardi Gras in New Orleans and perhaps that city’s Purim balls as well.
 Being able to hold a masquerade made the Leadville event exceptional.